 Consider this.
 If people no longer respect the sanctity of the individual’s life, liberty and property…how is it possible the positive emotions of love, happiness and joy can thrive?
 Tragically, there are too many shortsighted individuals seeking benefits without giving much in return.
 Our current social and economic situation confirms this fact.

 Fortunately, there are rationally selfish individuals who believe in trading value for value…possessing the integrity to practice this in their everyday activities.
-That’s the way of the Objectivist Warrior.
+That’s the way of the Integrated Individual.
 He consistently displays rational selfishness in his thoughts, feelings and actions.

 Here’s what Ayn Rand says about rational selfishness.